 A few weeks ago, we shared Beechroots, an online genealogy tool we have developed to catalog family information.
 We were happy to see several readers sign up to use it—thank you, and we look forward to your contributions!

-It is known that Heinrich “Henry” Hagenbuch was born on January 20, 1736.
-His mother, Catherine, died in that year likely due to complications from his birth.
-Henry then traveled to America in 1737 with his father; stepmother, Maria Magdalena; and sister, Anna Barbara, aboard the Charming Nancy.
-The family settled in Albany Township, Berks County, Pennsylvania, and it is here that Henry spent his youth.
+It is known that Heinrich “Henry” Hagenbuch was born on December 20, 1737 soon after his father, Andreas, and his mother, Maria Magdalena (Schmutz) arrived in Philadelphia aboard the Charming Nancy.
+The family eventually settled in Albany Township, Berks County, Pennsylvania, and it is here that Henry spent his youth.

 Henry was first married around the year 1760 to Anna Magdalena—birth name unknown.
 It was originally thought that Anna Magdalena was a Brobst, though this has been questioned and further research is needed.